flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 The Python Guide is located at: [Python Guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)

+### EasyBuild
+The HPC Support Team use [EasyBuild](https://easybuild.io/) to manage most of the software on the HPC (Not all, things like ANSYS and MATLAB are too complicated for such a tool).
+It is also open for users to self install software using the same tooling.
+As with all things HPC, it can get complicated - the [documentation is situated here](https://docs.easybuild.io/en/latest/).

 ### Compile Your Own
 The HPC uses the FOSS Toolchain, as detailed in the [Fair Usage](../policies/fairuse.html#toolchains) Policy.
-Should you wish to compile and use your own software, simply load the associated module (eg, foss-2020a) which will load up the associated GCC Toolchains and libraries.
+Should you wish to compile and use your own software, simply load the associated module (eg, foss-2020a) which will load up the associated tools and libraries.

 #### My Toolchain isn't Listed
 Should you require a different Toolchain, like LLVM or Go and it is not listed under the `module avail` list, you can either:

 1.)
-Bootstrap the compiler + libraries yourself in your /home directory, managing it and any programs yourself
+Bootstrap the compiler + libraries yourself in your /home directory

 2.)
-Contact the HPC Support Team, either via [Email](mailto:deepthought@flinders.edu.au) or ServiceOne
+Contact the HPC Support Team, either via [Email](mailto:deepthought@flinders.edu.au) or [ServiceOne](https://flindersuni.service-now.com/csp)

 ## Module Format